Jeremy Pena Preview, Player Props: Astros vs. Padres

-Jeremy Pena -- hitting .413 in his past 10 games -- will be in action for the Houston Astros against the San Diego Padres, with Blake Snell on the mound, on September 8 at 8:10 PM ET.
+On Saturday, Jeremy Pena (hitting .341 in his past 10 games) and the Houston Astros play the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 7:10 PM ET.

-He racked up two hits (going 2-for-6 with a double) in his most recent appearance against the Rangers.
+He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 Jeremy Pena Game Info & Props vs. the Padres